-7.1 The following pages set out the statutory programmes of study and attainment targets for all subjects except for English, mathematics and science at key stage 4.
+7.1 The following pages set out the statutory programmes of study and attainment targets for all subjects except for science at key stage 4.
 Schools are not required by law to teach the example content in [square brackets] or the content indicated as being 'non-statutory'.